-Inhaling the briny air, Sylvia extended her tan sinewy arms toward the balmy tropical skies above.
-As the waves crashed below, a thick mist of sea spray drifted upward, momentarily obscuring from vision the figures huddled together.
-The air cleared, and a small circle of silhouettes appeared, holding up long white chiffon scarves, which billowed through the air.
-In the center stood guru Sylvia.
-She chanted loudly against the wind “Lokah samastha sukhino bhavanthu”……others followed her lead.
-Their voices carried over the cliffs, onto the sea, fading far away into the distance.
+Deeply inhaling the briny air, Sylvia extended her tanned sinewy arms towards the ominous skies above.
+Thunderous waves crashed below, a thick mist of sea spray drifted upward, momentarily obscuring everything in sight.
+As the air cleared, a small circle of standing figures appeared.
+They held up long white chiffon scarves, which billowed violently in the powerful gusts of wind.
+Sylvia stood in the center of the circle.
+She chanted loudly against the forces of nature, “Lokah Samastah Sukhino Bhavantu.”
+The others followed her lead.
+Their voices carried over the cliffs, onto the sea, fading far, far away into the distance.